-

 The following infection control measures are to be implemented and followed:

-- Surgical Masks are required in the Oak Home Area
+- Masks required to be worn in the Oak Home Area

 - Ensure the Public Health 4 moments of Hand Hygiene are followed